 Typically, websites (e.g. Jamendo and Wikimedia Commons) that give you permission to use their media provide download options or buttons.
 If you are using iPad OS 13 or later, you can use the standard Safari app and save the downloaded audio or video to the Files app.
 You can then pull it into iMovie via Files.

-How to do I add an MP3 from the online free music service Jamendo to iMovie on the iPad using the Documents app?
+How to do I add an MP3 from the online free music service Jamendo to iMovie on the iPad using the Files app?

 Using only an iPad, you can download free music as an MP3 from Jamendo.com and add it to an iPad iMovie project.
-The free app Documents by Readdle is required and can also be used to accomplish this for other sites that allow MP3 downloads such as Incompetech.
+You use Safari and the Apple Files app.
+You can also do this for other sites that allow MP3 downloads such as Incompetech.

 In Safari, visit jamendo.com.